acadia2025/website/_posts/2001-01-11-robotic-sand-drawings.md

 - Open to Public

 ## Location
-**Near 35th Street Lifeguard Tower**
+**FIU SOA Courtyard**
-Public Parking & Restrooms: 3501 Collins Ave, Miami Beach, FL 33140, United States
+Florida International University, Miami, FL

 ## Prerequisites
 - Interest in robotics and outdoor computing
 - Basic understanding of software development helpful but not required
-- Willingness to work in outdoor beach environment
+- Willingness to work in outdoor courtyard environment
 - Comfort with collaborative, experimental learning

 ## Workshop Outcomes